Agri-Weather-Yield Drivers

 • define transparent assumptions and metric logic

-• maintain reproducible ETL and analysis steps
+• maintain ETL and analysis steps that can be rerun